Writing Lisp in PHP

 • Ships as vendor/bin/phel.
 One CLI for everything.

 Write Lisp.
 Ship PHP.
-Server learns nothing new.
+Server needs nothing new.

 Writing Lisp in PHP · Chemaclass